Opinion

 The Dink unveils its first player Power Rankings, a new feature that we’ll roll out every Monday.
 We kick it off by ranking the top 20 players on the men’s side.

-The women's side of things is a little more difficult than the men's side.
+The women's side of things is a little more challenging to rank than the men's side.
 Everyone tries to play as much men's singles as possible.
-However, on the women's side we have 4-5 elite women who either don't play singles very often, or take quite a few events off, which makes the power rankings a little challenging.
+However, on the women's side we have 4-5 elite women who either don't play singles very often, or take quite a few events off, which makes the women's pickleball power ranking a little more challenging to compile.

 Jill Braverman